School route training

 Walking to school instead of taking a cab?

 If your child goes to elementary school in your district, the distance is often not far.
-Can your daughter or son manage the distance well on foot, this has many advantages:
+If your daughter or son can walk the distance well, this has many advantages:

-• If your child walks to school already in the morning, this promotes physical and mental development.
+• Walking to school in the morning promotes physical and mental development.

-• The fresh air strengthens health and your child arrives awake at school.
+• The fresh air boosts health and your child arrives at school awake.

-• Your child learns early to move independently and safely in traffic.
+• Your child learns to move independently and safely in traffic at an early age.

-• Your child learns to orient himself and consciously perceive the environment.
+• Your child learns to orient themselves and to be aware of their surroundings.

 • Your child meets classmates and can make friends.

-• Mastering the way to school strengthens self-confidence.
+• Mastering the journey to school boosts self-confidence.

 • Walking instead of using the car protects the environment and the climate.